 The third operating screen allows for quick set up of the start-up factor, bar circulation rate factor, and minimum pump speed.
 This screen is not viewable when the PUMP CONTROL is in MANUAL.
 The start up factor changes the pump speed for the first half-second of spraying.
 100 %SUF makes no change.
 Higher start-up factors increase the pump speed while lower start up factors decrease the pump speed.
 In BAR CIRCULATE, the asphalt pump rate target is calculated based on the displayed spray width, application rate, and the setting of the %CIRC factor.
-A setting of 50% is equivalent to a spray pump rate while traveling at 150 FPM.
+A setting of 50% is recommended and is equivalent to half the pump speed required when traveling at a speed of 150 FPM while spraying.
 The minimum pump speed is used in bar circulate and spray.
 In either operation, when all of the One Foot switches are turned OFF, the minimum pump speed is not used and the pump speed goes to zero.